nbhasker/Natural-Gas-Consumption-Web-site/README.md

 Try it out at http://nbhasker.weebly.com/.

-**Please note that as of September 2017, the data repository has been switched to Thingspeak.com as data.sparkfun.com was abrupty shut down.
+**Please note that as of September 2017, the data repository has been switched to Thingspeak.com as data.sparkfun.com was abruptly shut down.
 Scroll down for more information.**

 ## Getting Started